contagon/handbook/handbook/9-relief-society.md

 Some wards have a very large number of active adult women.
 For these wards, the bishop and stake president may authorize having more than one ward Relief Society.
 Each Relief Society has its own presidency.
 If possible, each Relief Society should have members with a variety of ages and experience.

-## 9.2 Participating in the Work of Salvation and Exaltation
+## 9.2 Participating in God’s Work of Salvation and Exaltation

-God invites all to come unto Christ and participate in the work of salvation and exaltation by:
+God invites all to come unto Christ and participate in His work of salvation and exaltation by:

 * Living the gospel of Jesus Christ.
 * Caring for those in need.
 * Inviting all to receive the gospel.
 * Uniting families for eternity.

-Relief Society leaders plan Sunday meetings, activities, ministering, service, and other interactions to help women participate in the work of salvation and exaltation.
-Members of the Relief Society and elders quorum work in unity to accomplish this work.
+Relief Society leaders plan Sunday meetings, activities, ministering, service, and other interactions to help women participate in God’s work of salvation and exaltation.
+Members of the Relief Society and elders quorum work in unity to help accomplish this work.

-For more information about the work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).
+For more information about God’s work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).

 ### 9.2.1 Living the Gospel of Jesus Christ